efvincent/efvincent.github.io/source/_posts/230210-Haskell-Basics-03.md

 Now we'll combine topics of those two posts and write some of the common functions found that operate on lists, and in doing so, we'll come across several other important concepts in Haskell and in functional programming in general.

 ## Is the List Empty?
 Determining whether or not  a list is empty is perhaps the simplest possible list function.
-When programming in Haskell one approach is two write the signature of the function.
+When programming in Haskell one approach is to write the signature of the function.
 Believe it or not, in many simple cases, there's only one way to write a function for a given signature.
 ``` haskell Signature of isEmpty
 isEmpty :: Lst a -> Bool
 ```

-We're stating that the variable `isEmpty` has the type a function from of a list of `a`  to `Bool`.
+We're stating that the variable `isEmpty` has the type: "a function from of  `Lst a`  to `Bool`".
 In Haskell, functions are **pure**.
 This means that functions behave more like mathematical functions than the functions we're used to in other programming languages.
 The function `isEmpty` can only use/refer to values passed to it as parameters and in its _context_, which means any variables or modules that are in scope.
 In this case, there's nothing in our module but the `isEmpty` function, so it has no other information other than the parameter of type `Lst a`.
 No other information is available to the function.
 Let's look at an implementation.
 ```haskell isEmpty implementation
 {-# LANGUAGE NoImplicitPrelude #-}
 module List230210 where